 - Handstand Pushup Progressions

-- If you’re unsure what to choose, I recommend you perfect your Pushups.
-(If pushups on the floor are impossible, do Incline Pushups).
+- If pushups on the floor are impossible, elevate your hands and do Incline Pushups.

-- If Pushups are easy, choose Pike Pushups.
+- If pushups are too easy, choose Decline Pike Pushups.

-Again, this is adapted from Pavel Tsastouline’s Fighter Program.
-It’s a simple descending rep scheme of 4 or 5 sets.
-The pattern is very easy to decipher.
-You’re just adding only one rep to only one set for each workout day.
+You are going to be following a simple descending rep scheme of 4 or 5 sets and you’re adding only one rep to only one set for each workout day.
 Write this out or print it out and put it somewhere visible in a high traffic area of your home.
 After you complete the sets and reps for the day, put a check mark next to it.
 I recommend you also write the date next to each workout day.
-If you want to add more info, add next to it the rate of perceived effort (RPE) from a scale of 1 to 10 for each workout day and any other notes on the side margins you wish to include.
+If you want to add more info, add the rate of perceived effort (RPE) from a scale of 1 to 10 and any other notes on the side margins you wish to include.
 That will allow you to spot trends. (e.g., RPE stuck at 9 out of 10 might indicate it’s time for a rest day or deload week.)
+If you want more info on logging, watch this video here.

 - 3, 2, 1